Quetzaly88/Battleship_P3-python/README.md

 Project 3
 Code Institute

     This project has the workspace template from Code Institute.
 It's a simple battleship game using exclusively Python code.
-This game includes: two board, one for the computer and one for a user.
-Ten oportunities to guess wand hit where the computer's ships are and a track of hits and misses.
+This game includes: two boards, one for the computer and one for a user.
+Ten oportunities to guess and hit the ships.
+The computer's ships are hidden and the hits and misses have the X symbol and - symbol respective .
 At the end a message "Game Over" will be printed and the hits, misses and Ships that were in the board will be shown.

 ![mockup](./assets/images/mockup.webp)

 DESIGN

-There is no special design for this project because it's been exxlusiveky focused on Python the language and its functionality.
+There is no special design for this project because it's been exlusiveky focused on Python the language and its functionality.
 The background color is only taken from the Code Institute template for this project.

 WIREFRAMES / FLOWCHART

-    In this project I've usedcreated the flowchart using draw.io.
-The flowchart shows in resume the steps taken to acconplish the battle game and be functional.
+    In this project I've used and created the flowchart with draw.io.
+The flowchart shows the steps taken to accomplish the battle game and the important steps for functionality.

 ![flowchart](./assets/images/flowchart.webp)